-In both equations (18) and (19), n is the number of measurements, ΔG^{calc} and ΔG^{exp} are the calculated and experimental binding affinities, respectively, and just for the purposes of these definitions $\Delta G^{calc} \equiv \Delta F^{calc}$.
-These RMSE definitions are those used for the assessment of Sampl4 challenge results,20 allowing direct comparison between QM-VM2 and the participating methods.
+In Eqs.
+(18) and (19), n is the number of measurements, $\Delta G^{calc}$ and $\Delta G^{\exp}$ are the calculated and experimental binding affinities, respectively, and just for the purposes of these definitions, $\Delta G^{calc}$ $\equiv \Delta F^{calc}$ .
+These RMSE definitions are those used for the assessment of Sampl4 challenge results, 20 allowing direct comparison between QM-VM2 and the participating methods.

-Two methods to examine linear correlation are used: one, linear regression analysis via the linear regression slope and the Pearson coefficient of determination, R2, where a linear regression slope of 1.0 and R2 value of 1.0 indicate a perfect correlation; and two, the Kendall rank correlation coefficient, τ ,91 which is a measure of the strength of the association between two sets of ranked data, in this case, experimental and calculated binding free energies.
-Kendall τ ranges between 0 and 1, with 0 being no correlation and 1 being a perfect correlation.
-In addition to the metrics mentioned above, the y-intercept values of the linear regression lines are also recorded as they are used in an interpolation scheme discussed later in section (IV.d).
+Two methods to examine linear correlation are used: one, linear regression analysis via the linear regression slope and the Pearson coefficient of determination, $R^2$ , where a linear regression slope of 1.0 and $R^2$ value of 1.0 indicate a perfect correlation, and two, the Kendall rank correlation coefficient, $\tau$ , which is a measure of the strength of the association between two sets of ranked data, in this case, experimental and calculated binding free energies.
+Kendall $\tau$ ranges between 0 and 1, with 0 being no correlation and 1 being a perfect correlation.
+In addition to the metrics mentioned above, the y-intercept values of the linear regression lines are also recorded as they are used in an interpolation scheme discussed later in Sec.
+IV D.

-IV.a) SEQM-VM2 and SEQM-VM2 with ab initio QM post-processing
+A. SEQM-VM2 and SEQM-VM2 with ab initio QM post-processing

-Table 2 presents the [DFTB3-D3(BJ)]-VM2 calculated binding free energies of host CB7 and the guest molecules shown in Figure 3, along with the corresponding experimental binding free energies.
-A MSE of -7.2 kcal/mol for the full set of host-guest systems, see Table 4, indicates substantial over-binding in the DFTB3-D3(BJ)-VM2 predicted values compared to the experimental values, with very large over-binding (MSE=-12.8 kcal/mol) for the four highly charged guests (i.e. charge>+1), and smaller over-binding (MSE=-5.2 Kcal/mol) for the remaining

-This is the author's peer reviewed, accepted manuscript.
-However, the online version of record will be different from this version once it has been copyedited and typeset PLEASE CITE THIS ARTICLE AS DOI: 10.1063/5.0040759 guests with charge +1.
-Given the significant mismatch between MSEs for the two groups, the lack of linear correlation between the computed and experimental values (R2= 0.05) for the full set is not surprising - see Figure 4.
-Separate regression plots for the charge=+1 and charge>+1 sets (see Figure 5); however, show very good correlation for the charge=+1 set, R2= 0.8, and significantly worse correlation, R2= 0.3, for the charge>+1 set, albeit with a small sample size.
-The high level of correlation with experiment for the charge=+1 set is encouraging, given that only a SEQM level of theory was employed.
-Furthermore, the results suggest that highly charged (>+1) systems are a particular challenge to DFTB3-D3(BJ)/PCM, with Figure 5 indicating the possibility of systematic error that could be adjusted for.
-This is further examined below in Section IV.d.
+Table II presents the [DFTB3-D3(BJ)]-VM2 calculated binding free energies of host CB7 and the guest molecules shown in Fig. 3, along with the corresponding experimental binding free energies.
+A MSE of -7.2 kcal/mol for the full set of host-guest systems, Table IV, indicates substantial over-binding in the DFTB3-D3(BJ)-VM2 predicted values compared to the experimental values, with very large over-binding (MSE = -12.8 kcal/mol) for the four highly charged guests (i.e., charge >+1) and smaller over-binding (MSE = -5.2 kcal/mol) for the remaining guests with charge +1.
+Given the significant mismatch between MSEs for the two groups, the lack of linear correlation between the computed and experimental values $(R^2 = 0.05)$ for the full set is not surprising - see Fig. 4.
+Separate regression plots for the charge =+1 and charge >+1 sets (see Fig. 5), however, show very good correlation for the charge =+1 set, $R^2 = 0.8$ , and significantly worse correlation, $R^2 = 0.3$ , for the charge >+1 set, albeit with a small sample size.
+The high level of correlation with experiment for the charge =+1 set is encouraging, given that only a SEQM level of theory was employed.
+Furthermore, the results